vtexdocs/help-center-content/docs/faq/en/ive-tried-to-update-the-freight-spreadsheet-and-an-error-occurred-what-can-i-do.md

 ---
-title: I’ve tried to update the freight spreadsheet and an error occurred.
-What can I do?
+title: 'I’ve tried to update the freight spreadsheet and an error occurred.
+What can I do?'
 id: frequentlyAskedQuestions_166
 status: PUBLISHED
 createdAt: 2017-04-27T22:39:00.786Z